 SMOPS is an analog mission that we have carried out in April 24th 2022, at the MDRS (Mars Desert Research Station), a research facility owned and managed by The Mars Society in the Moab desert, Utah, USA.
 For two weeks in isolation, our analog astronauts have tested different technologies and operational scenarios in space medicine, in preparation for future human missions to Mars.
 The conditions offered by the MDRS are in many ways similar to the ones that can be found in a possible Mars habitat: desertic environment, crew isolation, spacesuit simulators for external activities, limited living spaces and resources (water and food), local energy (solar panels), and food production (greenhouse).
 These conditions will allow analog astronauts on Earth to simulate, as best as possible, the difficulties that human crews will face on the martian surface.For further information visit www.smops.space

 Space suit simulators are a necessary element of analogue space research, because they can increase the degree of fidelity of simulations and they pave the way for space suit technology development.
 In the frame of space suit and biomonitoring research, the SMOPS crew has tested both the BG space suit simulator prototype, produced by Mars Planet, and a pair of sensorised smart shoes.
 Both experimental technologies include several sensors able to measure the crew’s health conditions and the surrounding environment.
 Moreover, the health parameters of crew members will also be continuously monitored thanks to the Astroskin biomonitor.
 Such wearable biomonitors include integrated sensors designed to measure the body activity, heart rate, blood pressure and body temperature.

-MARS CITY will be the final results of a series of projects which we are already developing
+MARS CITY will be the final result of a series of projects already under development.